Department of Kinesiology

 Students seeking the B.S. degree in Kinesiology with a concentration in Athletic Training must fulfill University Core Curriculum requirements in the same manner as other students.
 The courses listed below satisfy both degree requirements and Core Curriculum requirements.
 If courses are taken to satisfy both degree requirements and Core Curriculum requirements, then students may need to take additional courses in order to meet the minimum number of semester credit hours required for this degree.

-STA 1053 should be used to satisfy the core requirement in Mathematics.
-BIO 1233 should be used to satisfy one of the core requirements in Life and Physical Sciences.
-PSY 1013 or SOC 1013 is recommended to satisfy the core requirement in Social and Behavioral Sciences.
-COM 2113 is recommended to satisfy the core requirement in the Component Area Option.
+MAT 1023 College Algebra with Applications should be used to satisfy the core requirement in Mathematics.
+MAT 1073 Algebra for Scientists and Engineers may be taken in place of MAT 1023 College Algebra with Applications to satisfy the core and degree requirements.
+BIO 1203 Biosciences I for Science Majors and NDT 2043 Introduction to Nutritional Sciences should be used to satisfy the core requirements in Life and Physical Sciences.
+KIN 2123 Exercise as Medicine should be taken to satisfy the core requirement in Social and Behavioral Sciences.
+COM 2113 should be taken to satisfy the core requirement in the Component Area Option.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements above.